YouTube

 You can connect most devices to your content policy - not just iPhones.
 That way, if you block YouTube on our dashboard, you can block YouTube on all of your devices simultaneously.

-Create and enforce a Content Policy on all your devices.
+Create a DNS Content Policy

 Another way to block YouTube on an iPhone is to use Apple's built in parental controls